meltingice/git-lfs-s3/README.md

 ### Standalone

 All configuration is done via environment variables.
-All of the configuration variables must be set.
+All of these configuration variables must be set.

 * `AWS_REGION` - the region where your S3 bucket is.
 * `AWS_ACCESS_KEY_ID` - your AWS access key.